Thahit/Animal_Segmentation/README.md

      alt="prediction of SCG-net with AE"
      style="float: left; margin-right: 10px;" />

-This brought me to try U-net too.
+This brought me to try U-Net too.
 The results of this model were acceptable as can be seen below:

 <img src="img/example_pred_unet.png"
      alt="prediction of U-net"
      style="float: left; margin-right: 10px;" />

 All methods could have worked better with longer training times, but my hardware and patience are limited.
-I have also changed/improved U-nets architecture successfully, but the model is for now not to be published because of a university project.
+The weights of SCG-Net are in the repo, the U-Net weights take up too much space.
+I have also changed/improved U-Nets architecture successfully, but the model is for now not to be published because of a university project.